pedrohenriquecordeiro/breweries-case/docs/setup.md

 ## 23. Run Airflow DAG

+> **Alert:**
+> Before running the DAG, check your GCP project quotas—especially for the Compute Engine API.
+If you exceed quota limits, the cluster may not scale up, causing the DAG to fail or run slowly.
+> Review your quotas at [https://console.cloud.google.com/iam-admin/quotas](https://console.cloud.google.com/iam-admin/quotas).

 Open the Airflow UI at [http://localhost:8080](http://localhost:8080) and trigger the DAG `data-pipeline-breweries`.
 You can monitor the execution of the DAG and check the logs for each task.

 To see the pods created by the DAG, run: